 What’s all this fuss about Robert Peston’s hair?
 Well, it’s long, tousled and causing quite a stir on Twitter.
-(It’s so controversial, we haven’t dared include an actual photograph for fear of the repercussions.)

 #bbcnews whats going on with Robert Peston’s hair? far too long and quite messy…